izaann3/izaann3/README.md

     <b>
       Hi there
     <br>
-      I´m Izan, a Network and Systems Administrator and creator of izeta3.com.
-In my free time I like to make music.
+      I'm Izan, a Cybersecurity Analyst, Network and Systems Administrator, and creator of izeta3.com.
+In my free time, I like to make music.
 Have you heard my songs yet?
     </b>
     <br>
       <a href="https://open.spotify.com/intl-es/artist/1hSW0fGEl6NnWyHfW1CZ95" target="_blank">